Nas-hash-source/cse210-06/README.md

 # Frog crossy River
-This is a game about a frog who wants to cross the river, but the frog cannot touch the river but it only can go through the woods in order to reach its destination.
+Try to cross the obstacles.

 # Instructions:
 NB: our tasks should be due this wednesday, but at least this Saturday